Rules

 Configuration package 3 - Rule Parameter

-Create last configuration package with table:
+Create the last configuration package with this table:

 - PIMX Rule Parameter (70113756)